hzoo/hopeinsource.com/season-3/limits.md

 [20:37] **Michael**: So it's a thorny question.
 To simply say, you know, we should recognize that limits are good.
 I think that's true.
 But obviously that doesn't solve the matter, because a lot of debate needs to follow from that.

-[20:50] **Michael**: But this refusal.
+[20:50] **Michael**: But this refusal..
 I tend to come back to, our limits are sort of a given part of our humanity, right.
 That I am only body in one place.
 That I inhabit one moment in time as it were, right.
 That these temporal and spatial limits, they are fundamentally good.

 #### Attractive Limits